UPDATED 05-11-2019 | WRITTEN BY MOLLY

 With patience and a daily routine, potty training a Shih Tzu can be a breeze.

-Check out our article "Are Shih Tzu Hard To Potty Train" to learn tips in getting it done.
+Read our article on "Are Shih Tzu Hard To Potty Train" to learn tips in getting it done.

 One thing you should know about the Shih Tzu dog breed is that they don’t eat very much.